QualiSystemsLab/Cloudshell-Course-Launcher/README.md

 This project is an administrative blueprint designed to deploy sandboxes concurrently from a "controller" blueprint.
 Each sandbox is represented in the blueprint as a cloudshell service.
 Controller sandbox teardown ends all the child blueprints.

-### Set up
+## Installation
-- install Sandbox Controller Shell
+- install "Sandbox Controller" Shell as 2G shell
-- import Blueprint Packages
+- import Blueprint Packages as 1G Quali Package with "import package" button
-- Set setup scripts to python3 (if server not configured to upload new scripts tot py3 by default)
+- Configure setup scripts to python3 (if server not configured to upload new scripts tot py3 by default)
 - Place Launcher blueprint in same domain as courses to be launched
     - course instructor becomes sandbox owner of deployed child sandboxes
     - students added as permitted users
-- Add UniversalSettings key to enable web link to child sandbox from service
+- Add UniversalSettings key to enable web link to child sandbox from servicess

 UniversalSettings Path:
 C:\ProgramData\QualiSystems\Settings\Global\ServerUniversalSettings.xml